krush11/simpligit/README.md

 ![NPM](https://img.shields.io/npm/l/simpligit)
 ![npm](https://img.shields.io/npm/dt/simpligit)

 A guided CLI for git.
 A tool to aid new developers to use git till they are familiar with git.
+<b>Note: This package is still under development.
+The features are usable but there exists lot of features to be added and debugging to be done</b>
 ## Installation
 1. Using npm
 ```bash